 Parking areas, garages and driveways must be carefully designed so that they do not detract from the appearance of the development and the surrounding streetscape.
-They should also be designed to limit the amount of impervious surfaces over a site and excavation required.
+They should also be designed to limit the amount of impervious surfaces over a site and the amount of excavation required.